-Distribution of grievances to these categories is recorded and analyzed on a distribution company basis regularly through their monthly/annual reports and SEPs.
+Distribution of complaints across these categories is regularly recorded and analyzed by distributors through their monthly/annual reports and SEPs.

-6.2 Internal Grievance Mechanism
+6.2 Internal Complaints Mechanism

-Enerjisa has an internal grievance mechanism that is continuously updated to meet EBRD PR 2.
+Enerjisa has an internal complaints mechanism that is continuously updated to meet EBRD PR 2.